aloksingh2005/Tools/Readme.md

 # Developer Tools Portfolio

-A responsive, feature-rich portfolio website showcasing a collection of developer tools, utilities, and applications built with modern web technologies.
+A modern, responsive portfolio website showcasing a collection of developer tools, utilities, and applications built with cutting-edge web technologies.
 This portfolio serves as a centralized hub for browsing, searching, and accessing various projects organized by categories.

 ## Table of Contents